Elyablegese/Amharic-character-generation/README.md

 ### Dataset

-The dataset consists of a large collection of 5GB of Amharic text.
+The dataset consists of a large collection of Amharic text.

 ## Installation